Sibling rivalry: Helping your children get along

 - Anticipate problems.
 If your children can't resolve a disagreement by themselves or they routinely fight over the same things, help them devise a solution.
 For example, if you have young children who have trouble sharing, encourage them to each play with their own toys or plan activities that don't require much cooperation — such as listening to music or playing hide and seek.
 If your children battle over gadgets, help them create a weekly schedule.
 Explain the consequences of not following the schedule.

 - Listen to your children.
 Being a sibling can be frustrating.
 Allow your children to vent their negative feelings about each other.
 Respond by acknowledging their feelings.
 If you have siblings, share stories of your own childhood conflicts.
+Keeping your sense of humor might also be useful.
 Consider holding regular family meetings to give your children a chance to talk about and work out sibling issues.
 Family dinners also provide opportunities for talking and listening.

 - Encourage good behavior.
-When you see your children playing well together or working as a team, be sure to compliment them.
+When you see your children playing well together or working as a team, compliment them.

 - Show your love.
 Spend time alone with each of your children.
 Do special activities with each child that reflects his or her interests.
 Remind your children that you're there for them and they can talk about anything with you.